Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Regression Adjustment for Horvitz-Thompson Estimator

 \end{theorem}

-Examining \eqref{eq:reg-adj-ht-var} closely, we observe that its first term mirrors the regression-adjusted version of the variance of the classical HT estimator in \eqref{eq:fixed-reg-adj-ht-var}, and quantifies the variance reduction achieved by regression adjustment.
+The first term in \eqref{eq:reg-adj-ht-var} mirrors the variance of the infeasible regression-adjusted version HT estimator in \eqref{eq:fixed-reg-adj-ht-var}, and quantifies the variance reduction achieved by regression adjustment.
 The factor $(1 - \widetilde{h}_{\lambda ii})^{-2}$ arises from the removal of a single row in the leave-one-out regressions.
 More specifically, by \Cref{cor:sum-sqr-err-with-removal}, the first term of \eqref{eq:reg-adj-ht-var} can be written as

 where